IsraelAkpan/IsraelAkpan/README.md

 ### Hi there 👋, I'm Israel.
 I enjoy reading physics texts and talking philosophy.
 I like to learn about new ideas and GitHub is my most recent pick.
 I like to collaborate with others and I'm looking forward to get in the mix of all that!
+I’m currently learning about brains, how to detect brain waves and use that information to model their underlying electrical activity and so I suppose that future projects will be in areas relating to MEG/EEG and Neuroscience as a whole.

 <!--
 **IsraelAkpan/IsraelAkpan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.